 Why is it a good idea to learn a lymphatic self-massage technique?

-Even though our bodies have a natural resistance to toxins and many detoxification systems, it was never meant to deal with that much of a trouble.
-Consequently, our protection systems fail to process all of those elements accordingly, and our bodies get overloaded with toxins that build-up in your system and get stuck.
+Even though our bodies have a natural resistance to toxins and many detoxification systems, it was never meant to deal with that much trouble.
+Consequently, our protection systems fail to process all of those elements accordingly, and our bodies become overloaded with toxins that build-up in your system and get stuck.
 That’s where the health issues come in.

 Allergies, digestion problems, skin issues, weakened immune system – all of this can indicate the fact that your body is overloaded with toxins.
 Even simpler things like being tired all the time or never feeling rested after a long sleep can mean the same.

-Over time, these excess toxins can affect your health even stronger, leading to worse conditions and illnesses.
+Over time, these excess toxins can affect your health even more, leading to worse conditions and illnesses.